dianaow/nz-crime/README.md

 # NZ Crime Data Processing & API System

-A high-performance data processing and API system for New Zealand crime statistics, featuring optimized data ingestion, caching, and efficient geographic data handling.
+A data processing and API system for New Zealand crime statistics, featuring optimized data ingestion, caching, and efficient geographic data handling.

 ## 📋 Table of Contents